AP FACT CHECK: Claims from the Democratic debate

 In Mueller's congressional testimony in July, he said his team never started the process of evaluating whether to charge Trump.

-Associated Press writers Ricardo Alonso-Zaldivar and Mary Clare Jalonick contributed to this report.
+Associated Press writers Colleen Long, Michael Balsamo, Ricardo Alonso-Zaldivar, Mary Clare Jalonick, Calvin Woodward and Amanda Seitz contributed to this report.

 Find AP Fact Checks at http://apne.ws/2kbx8bd